Valorisation, Personal reflections

 1) Information about a particular service provided by a service

-A school or university has a service
+A school or university has

 that is designed to help the user